raspberrypilearning/documenting-your-code/en/step_1.md

 ## Introduction

-When you've written a useful computer program and want to share it with other code, a crucial step is creating documentation that helps people understand what the code does, how it works, and how they can use it.
+When you've created a really useful project and you want to share it with other people, a crucial step is creating documentation that helps people understand what the code does, how it works, and how they can use it.

-To share the programs you've written and help people use them, you will create a website that documents code.
+To share the code you've created and help people use it, you will create a website that documents your project.

 ### What you will make

-This guide will teach you how to build a website for your project that automatically creates documentation for your Python programs.
+This guide will teach you how to build a website for your project that automatically creates documentation for your Python code.

 ![project website](images/project_website.PNG)